atulgoel126/devsecops-ts-cdk-security/README.md

 create a new sub-folder, do a `cdk init` and then copy the files manually.
 Not ideal, but a one time thing.
 - Do not use the root account for day to day activities.
 Amazon recommends you create an AWS account with an email address, and put the email and password in safe somewhere and forget it.
 Create a new user, and everything should be done by this user.
+- Don't take checkov as the source of truth.
+Read each error and decide yourself if it's a major concern for your use case.
 -

 #### Resources Week 1